DAOmasons/daomasons-docs/docs/Intro/join.md

 There are no limitations on earnings or how many projects a contributor can work on.

-If you wish to begin working at DAO Masons, please join our [Discord](https://discord.gg/zQYhrUB5Hj) and introduce yourself in the #introductions channel.We will then invite you to our contributor channel where you can begin working on projects.
+If you wish to begin working at DAO Masons, please join our [Discord](https://discord.gg/zQYhrUB5Hj) and introduce yourself in the #introductions channel.
+We will then invite you to our contributor channel where you can begin working on projects.

 Read more about the Contributor Track [here](/Rules/membership-rules#contributor).